 - The API 571 examination is 3.25 hours long.

-- There are 70 questions, all multiple-choice and closed-book.
+- There are 80 questions, of which only 70 are scored.
+The remaining 10 are pretest, which are not scored.
+All questions are multiple-choice and closed-book.
 Paper and reference materials are not allowed into the examinations.

-- This examination has a set passing point of 70%, or 49 correct answers.
+- This examination has a set passing scaled score.

 - The certification term for API 571 Corrosion and Materials is three years.